abhi3700/my_coding_toolkit/md_all.md

 * Markdown TOC - https://github.com/naokazuterada/MarkdownTOC

 ## Salient points
-* One can try editing a file on Github or Sublime.
+* One can try editing a file on Github or Sublime enabling this above extensions.